 The survey results highlight concerns that motorists are not being provided with enough information about exactly is being collected when they sync their phones or download an app or educated on the importance of wiping the data.

-Michelle commented, “We would recommend that any of our customers whose cars are written-off after accidents ensure that all of the data is deleted before the vehicle is disposed of and we have procedures to delete any data on the vehicle in our rental fleet at the end of the hire.
-Obviously this is an important issue for the public to be aware of when selling their vehicle as data breaches are an increasingly common problem with sophisticated hackers and others potentially being able to glean vast amounts of unauthorised information.”
+Maurece commented, “We would recommend that any of our clients whose cars are written-off after accidents ensure that all of the data is deleted before the vehicle is disposed of and we have procedures to delete any data on the vehicle in our rental fleet at the end of the hire.
+Obviously, this is an important issue for the public to be aware of when selling their vehicle as data breaches are an increasingly common problem with sophisticated hackers and others potentially being able to glean vast amounts of unauthorised information.”

 JMK Solicitors recommend you unsync your phone before parting with your car and wipe any information to avoid inadvertently giving away personal information such as your personal address book information and WIFI details.